sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 To use Cody with code graph on private code, it's recommended to [enable Cody for Enterprise](enable-cody-enterprise.md).

-### Enable code graph context

-The `Cody: Codebase` setting in VS Code enables codebase-aware answers for the Cody extension.
-Enter the repository's name with embeddings, and Cody can provide more accurate and relevant answers to your coding questions based on that repository's content.
-To configure this setting in VS Code:

-- Open the **Cody Extension Settings**
-- Search for the `Cody: Codebase`
-- Enter the repository name
-- For example: `github.com/sourcegraph/sourcegraph` without the `https` protocol

 ## More resources

 For more information on what to do next, we recommend the following resources: